 Ok guys, so I haven’t blogged in quite a while, but as a new parent I have encountered a lot of blog-able things in recent months.
 This is the latest stop on my journey – not a new physical location, but still a very new place.
 Parenthood.

 When our bundle of joy first came in to this world, we had no idea what to expect.
 We didn’t know which shower and registry items were necessities, which were niceties, or which may not be particularly useful.
-Still, confident in our choices or not, we strode forth making our own decisions.
+Still, choices had to me made.

 I will admit we spent several weeks without a closed pail.
 Frankly, with an itty bitty fresh newborn, it wasn’t much of a problem.
 However, as our daughter grows I have found the soiled diaper smell has likewise gotten stronger!